Circle Line 6 extension

 What are the stations on the Circle Line 6 extension?

-The exterior of the Cantonment MRT Station.
+The interior of Cantonment station.

 CCL6 will add 3 new MRT stations to the network: Keppel, Cantonment, and Prince Edward Road.